deltabravo777/SeaTurtle_AI/README.md

 # SeaTurtle_AI

-SeaTurtle AI is an experimental language-model architecture based on the Viper AI research line.
+SeaTurtle AI is an experimental language-model architecture.

 The project explores whether a model can learn useful sequence structure with a lightweight field-style architecture instead of relying heavily on full attention.
 The reference implementation combines causal lane-field propagation, grouped convolutional resonance, per-lane memory decay, and a small attention polish layer.